 C#/JAVA/Golang has memory management via Garbage Collection (GC).
 You are done with the object, and the memory is reclaimed when the framework deemed garbage.

 With the ownership, memory management is clear and direct.

 Clever way of using the semi-colon (;)

 Rust has statement and expression.
 Semi-colon is the visible indicator that it is a statement (present) or an expression (missing).

-Golang has it as optional - and recommended to avoid (also sacrifice is made to write without).
+Golang has it as optional - and recommended to avoid.

-Sure the talk of billion dollar mistake is viral.
-This indicates the language is modern and can guide programmer to think for the cases.
+Gone is the billion dollar mistake.
+Tony Hoare This indicates the language is modern and can guide programmer to think for the cases.

 Convention for limited setup

 Strict module for directory based organization makes sense.
 In C#, namespaces decouples from the file system which allows it can go wrong.
 That is, you can move the files without renaming namespace which can cause surprises. .NET framework also does that as well in different dlls.
 Allowing that flexibility is cool and I wish the language would limit that and rust seems to do that.